Fahmy-Kadiri-akl/ansible-akeyless-awx/runbooks/02-prerequisites.md

 ## Local tools

-You need these only on your laptop (for cert-auth verification in [step 04](04-akeyless-cert-auth.md)) and on the machine that builds the EE if you choose [option B in step 03](03-execution-environment.md).
+You need these only on your laptop (for CLI auth verification in [step 04](04-akeyless-auth.md)) and on the machine that builds the EE if you choose [option B in step 03](03-execution-environment.md).

 - [ ] [`akeyless` CLI](https://docs.akeyless.io/docs/cli) installed.